kraai/chef-web-docs/chef_master/source/cookstyle.rst

 * Enforcing style conventions and best practices.
 * Helping every member of a team to author similarly structured code
 * Maintaining uniformity in the source code.
-* Setting expectations for fellow (and future) project contributors
+* Setting expectations for fellow (and future) project contributors.
 * Detecting deprecated code that prevents using the latest Chef Infra Client releases
 * Detecting common Chef mistakes that cause code to fail or behave incorrectly